imbr92/Semi-Parametric-Equalizer/fantastic-finale-imbr92/DEVELOPMENT.md

 http://fftw.org/fftw3_doc/Complex-One_002dDimensional-DFTs.html#Complex-One_002dDimensional-DFTs
 http://www.fftw.org/~fftw/fftw2.pdf
 http://digitalsoundandmusic.com/5-3-3-reading-and-writing-formatted-audio-files-in-c/
+12/2 --
-12/2 -- Went to Office Hours to get help linking DLL libraries to my project.
+- Went to Office Hours to get help linking DLL libraries to my project.
+- Implemented wav file reader and performed FFT after each read
+- Stored relative sound intensities of each frequency at each time point in a 2D vector
+- Performed IFFT and output the result back to a wav file
+- Having issues with RIFF header being different in output and input wav files (Will hopefully resolve in OH tmrw).